ravendb/docs/version_3/docs/client-api/commands/how-to/start-stop-indexing-and-get-indexing-status.markdown

-# Commands: How to start or stop indexing and get indexing status?
+# Client API : Commands : How to start or stop indexing and get indexing status?

 TODO